 This chicken stew recipe is hearty and easy to prepare.
 Made with tender chicken pieces and vegetables, this is a great way to infuse some Turkish flavor into your weeknight dinner routine!

 Stews are comforting and mostly very easy to make.
-From our Moroccan chickpea stew to lamb stew and, of course, classic beef stew, the combination of chunky vegetables and protein cooked slowly in a flavorful broth offers something comforting that no other meal can.
+From our Moroccan chickpea stew to lamb stew and, of course, chicken tagine, the combination of chunky vegetables and protein cooked slowly in a flavorful broth offers something comforting that no other meal can.
 Today I'm going to show you how to make chicken stew the Turkish way.
 It's a one-pot, easy meal that's simple yet so satisfying.

 Table Of Contents: